𝕬𝖑𝖎𝖎𝖓𝖆 𝕷𝖎𝖓𝖉𝖗𝖔𝖔𝖘

 Hood (2017)

 Theatrical dance.
 Original music.
 Grimm's fairytales.
 Faust.
-A unique mesh of expressive, interdisciplinary storytelling is what to expect from this poignant contemporary dance show.
+A unique mesh of expressive, interdisciplinary storytelling.
 Deviance from tradition is necessary in our modern world, but still makes us subject to scorn and judgement from the very society that we need in order to function.
 Where do we draw the line between individualism and collectivism?
 Hood is a contemporary dance piece with some classical elements of ballet, co-created with a dancer-choreographer Assi Pakkanen and composer Andrea Guterres.
 With completely original music it takes the audience through a modern adaptation of a mash-up of two beloved German stories: Faust and Little Red Cap (Grimm’s Little Red Riding Hood).
 It examines the place and relevance of tradition in our society through themes of temptation, love, judgement, feminism, and taboo.
-In 2018 the piece will be developed into children's dance theatre.

 Choreography: Aliina Lindroos and Assi Pakkanen